Entries by mraddicted2dirt

 ABOUT KODY HARTLAUB

 Kody started racing go-karts in 2005.
-Over five seasons he won championships at Hunterstown and Shippensburg, and finished 2nd in the PA State series.
+Over five seasons, he won championships at Hunterstown and Shippensburg and finished 2nd in the PA State series.
 Following the 2009 season, he moved up to race 600 micro sprints on a limited basis, but then spent a few years away from the sport.
-In late 2015 Kody tested in a 358 sprint car and started a partial schedule in 2016.
+In late 2015, Kody tested in a 358 sprint car and started a partial schedule in 2016.
 In 2018, he raced the majority of the season but then sat out again in 2019.
-He returned to 358 sprints in 2020 on a very limited schedule, then in 2021 he was able to complete his first full season at Lincoln Speedway.
+He returned to 358 sprints in 2020 on a very limited schedule, then, in 2021, he completed his first full 358 SPRINT season at Lincoln Speedway.
+Over the next two seasons, Kody won races, championships, and awards.
+Ready for the next challenge, he moved up to 410 sprint cars in 2024, winning Rookie of the Year at two Pennsylvania tracks.
+He went on to score his first 410 sprint car win in 2025.

 CAREER HIGHLIGHTS